The infinity-category of stabilized Liouville sectors: Introduction

 Unlike Theorem~\ref{theorem. mapping spaces}, the verifications that $\lag$ and $\cW$ may be promoted to be symmetric monoidal are yet to be written in the literature.
 For $\lag$, the problem is still wide open, even for the Weinstein case.
-For $\cW$, the Kunneth formula is proven for wrapped categories of Weinsteins, but a proof of the full symmetric monoidal structure requires non-trivial constructions of moduli of disks.
+For $\cW$, the Kunneth formula is proven for wrapped categories of Weinsteins, while a proof of the full symmetric monoidal structure (even for Weinsteins) is not yet recorded, though the details are not expected to be onerous.
 Regardless, the reader may appreciate that lifting the {\em discrete} functors out of $\lioustr$ to be symmetric monoidal is far easier than trying to write, by hand, a compatibility between continuous coherences and multiplicative coherences.
 Theorem~\ref{theorem. symmetric monoidal functors} eliminates the necessity for writing down such a compatibility.

 \begin{cor} Let $\WW: \lioustr\to \cD$ be a symmetric monoidal functor satisfying the hypotheses of Theorem~\ref{theorem. symmetric monoidal functors}.
 Then whenever $M$ is an $E_n$-algebra in $\lioulocal$, $\WW(M)$ is an $E_n$-algebra in $\cD$. \end{cor}